 AAPG 3 does not require the external auditors to consider whether this Statement covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group's risk management process and system of internal control.
-AAPG 3 also does not require the external auditors to consider whether the processes described to deal with the material internal control aspects of significant problems, if any, disclosed in this Annual Report will, in fact, remedy the problems.
+Additionally, AAPG 3 does not require the external auditors to consider whether the processes described to address the material internal control aspects of significant problems, if any, disclosed in this Annual Report will, in fact, remedy the problems.